mosmn/Notes/sections/javascript/json.md

 ## JSON structure

 You can include the same basic data types inside JSON as you can in a standard JavaScript object — strings, numbers, arrays, booleans, and other object literals.
-This allows you to construct a data hierarchy, like so:
+This allows you to construct a data hierarchy, like so

 ```json
 {